nginxinc/nginx-basics-workshops/labs/lab1/readme.md

     ```

-1. Inspect the `docker-compose.yml` file, located in the /lab1 folder.
+1. Inspect the `docker-compose.yml` file, located in the `labs/lab1` folder.
 Notice you are building the NGINX-OSS webserver container, (using the modified `/nginx-oss/Dockerfile` from the previous step).

     ```bash
     ...
     nginx-oss:                  # NGINX OSS Load Balancer
         hostname: nginx-oss
+        container_name: nginx-oss
         build: nginx-oss        # Build new container, using /nginx-oss/Dockerfile
         volumes:                # Copy this file to container
             - ./nginx-oss/etc/nginx/conf.d/stub_status.conf:/etc/nginx/conf.d/stub_status.conf